Christopher J. Masterman

-My research focuses on Philosophical Logic and Metaphysics.
+My research focuses on metaphysics, ontology and some logic.
 So far, I have mostly focused on the metaphysics and logic of modality.
-I've spent a lot of time thinking about the distinction between truth in, and truth at, a possible world and how it might help articulate and defend propositional contingentism.
-Recently, I've been thinking about ontological nihilism—the view that there are fundamentally no objects.
-I'm interested in how we might better defend this view with the use of higher-order languages and logic.
-I'm also interested in the metaphysics of properties/propositions.
+I've spent a lot of time thinking about possible worlds and the distinction between truth in, and truth at, a possible world and how it might help in defending propositional contingentism.
+Recently, I've been trying to branch out.
+I'm currently thinking about meta-/ontology (particularly nihilism—the view that we should ditch ontology altogether), composition and unity.
+I'm also interested in the metaphysics of properties and propositions.

 Publications